DougAnderson444/ipld-car-txs/README.md

 	// I can rebuild the dag from transactions on another machine let rebuiltDag = await createDagRepo({ path: 'rebuiltDag' }); // make a barebones dag repo for fast

-	const root = await rebuiltDag.importBuffers([firstBuffer, secondBuffer]);
+	// if you have the last buffer, then root will equal dag.rootCID const root = await rebuiltDag.importBuffers([firstBuffer, secondBuffer]);

-	// if you have the last buffer, then root will equal dag.rootCID
+	// get the latest value of a Tag using dag.latest(tag) const latestObj = await rebuiltDag.latest(key);

 	let rebuiltCurrent = (await rebuiltDag.get(dag.rootCID, { path: `/${key}/obj/number` })).value;
 	console.log({ rebuiltCurrent });